Sawi people

-The Sawi or Sawuy are a tribal people of Western New Guinea, Indonesia.
+The Sawi or Sawuy are an ethnic group of South Papua, Indonesia.
 They were known to be cannibalistic headhunters as recently as the 1950s.
-They speak the Sawi language, which belongs to the Trans-New Guinea language family.
+They speak the Sawi language, which belongs to the Awyu language family.

-Since then, many of the tribe have converted to Christianity and the world's largest circular building made strictly from un-milled poles was constructed in 1972 as a Christian meeting place by the Sawi.
+Since then, many of Sawi have converted to Christianity and the world's largest circular building made strictly from un-milled poles was constructed in 1972 as a Christian meeting place by the Sawi.
 Christian missionary Don Richardson who lived among the Sawi wrote a book about the experience called Peace Child.